AkshitCalonia/luma/README.md

-# Luna
+# Echo Tails

 ## Inspiration

-Bedtime stories are a tradition as old as time, and Luna aims to bring a new level of immersion to these childhood favorite memories by seamlessly integrating visual elements into these spoken narratives.
-Luna aims to provide a dynamic and engaging platform that transcends traditional storytelling formats, offering users a unique blend of auditory and visual immersion to make storytelling all the more enchanting.
+Bedtime stories are a tradition as old as time, and Echo-Tails aims to bring a new level of immersion to these childhood favorite memories by seamlessly integrating visual elements into these spoken narratives.
+Echo-Tails aims to provide a dynamic and engaging platform that transcends traditional storytelling formats, offering users a unique blend of auditory and visual immersion to make storytelling all the more enchanting.

 ## What it does

-Luna displays AI-powered images as users speak.
-To capture each moment in the spoken story, Luna listens word-for-word for voice input to transcribe audio into text and then subsequently generates vivid images using OpenAI and Dall-E 3.
+Echo-Tails displays AI-powered images as users speak.
+To capture each moment in the spoken story, Echo-Tails listens word-for-word for voice input to transcribe audio into text and then subsequently generates vivid images using OpenAI and Dall-E 3.
 These pictures are exhibited alongside live subtitles and users can additionally title their storybooks.

-Recognizing the prevalence of visual learning, Luna goes beyond traditional storytelling by promoting an image-driven approach.
-The vast majority of people are visual learners, which is how Luna induces growth and the holistic development of young children, fostering advancements in crucial areas such as imagination, language proficiency, emotional intelligence, and the foundation for future relationships.
+Recognizing the prevalence of visual learning, Echo-Tails goes beyond traditional storytelling by promoting an image-driven approach.
+The vast majority of people are visual learners, which is how Echo-Tails induces growth and the holistic development of young children, fostering advancements in crucial areas such as imagination, language proficiency, emotional intelligence, and the foundation for future relationships.
 We similarly catered towards a simplistic, intuitive user interface to reinforce our generative visual components and ensure ease of use for all individuals.

 ## How we built it